-We have audited the accompanying financial report of Relationships Australia (Victoria) Inc. (the "Association"), which comprises the statement of financial position as at 30 June 2015, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information and the directors' declaration.
+We have audited the accompanying financial report of Relationships Australia (Victoria) Inc. (the "Association"), which comprises the statement of financial position as at 30 June 2016, and the statement of Profit or Loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information to the financial report and the Directors' declaration.